jdm7dv/rss-feeds/README.md

 # rss-feeds
-A colletion of my RSS feeds.
+A collection of my RSS feeds.